KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_2.md

       });
       ```

-5. Run the application using the `nodemon` script you created in Part 1 so that when you save changes to code, the API will re-run with the changes.
+5. Save the file then run the application using the `nodemon` script you created in Part 1 so that when you save changes to code, the API will re-run with the changes.

   {% label %}Git Bash/iTerm2{% endlabel %}
   ```